Vishesh-04/TrashMaster/README.md

 - HTML
 - CSS
 - Javascript
-- PHP
+- Spring Boot
-- SQL Lite
+- Postgre SQL

 ## Contributing
 If you would like to contribute to TrashMaster, please follow our contribution guidelines.
 We welcome contributions from the community!